drizzle-team/brocli/README.md

 ```

 ### Why?
-Brocli is meant to solve a list of challenges we've face while building
+Brocli is meant to solve a list of challenges we've faced while building
 [Drizzle ORM](https://orm.drizzle.team) CLI companion for generating and running SQL schema migrations:
 - [x] Explicit, straightforward and discoverable API
 - [x] Typed options(arguments) with built in validation